tjcandesign/kst/README.md

 # Kennedy Street Tacos Website

-A modern, responsive website for Kennedy Street Tacos, featuring their menu, location, and contact information.
+A modern, responsive website for Kennedy Street Tacos, a Tuesday residency by Chef Jaren Morrow at Jackie Lee's in Washington, DC.
+The website features their menu, location information, and beautiful food photography.

 ## Features

-- Responsive design that works on all devices
+- Modern, responsive design optimized for all devices
-- Smooth scrolling navigation
+- Dynamic SVG overlays in the hero section
+- Custom fonts (Calvous Demo and Oaxaca)
+- Masonry-style photo gallery
-- Interactive menu items with hover effects
+- Interactive menu sections with hover effects
 - Google Maps integration
-- Social media links
+- Social media integration
-- Contact information section
+- Location and hours information

 ## Setup

 1. Clone the repository
-2. Add your images to the `/images` directory:
-   - `logo.png` - The Kennedy Street Tacos logo
-   - `hero-tacos.jpg` - Hero section background image
-   - `taco1.jpg`, `taco2.jpg`, `taco3.jpg` - Menu item images
+2. Open index.html in your browser

 ## File Structure